Peter-Thibodeau/salary_survey/readme.md

-Thhis is a practice data analysis I did to strengthen my skillset.
+This is a practice data analysis I did to strengthen my skillset.
 The salary-survey-report.md file covers the source, description, and cleaning of the data.
 The salary-survey-presentation.md file contains plots, observations and my conclusion of the anaylsis.